jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 at your component tree, you should be able to see your `HoroscopeProvider` in your browser's DevTools with `Context.Provider` nested inside, and `App` inside `Context.Provider`.
-If you don't remember how to get there, head over to your browser and open DevTools.
+If you don't remember how to get there, head over to your browser and open the DevTools.
 (Remember to `npm start` so your server is running!)
 In DevTools, navigate to your `Components` tab from [React Developer Tools](react-devtools).

 This is what you should see: